Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 The Collision Course of Modernization

-Impotence of Present Day Models in the Face of Modernization
+Impotence of Present-Day Models in the Face of Modernization

 The Example of the Destruction of the Amazonian Rain Forest